UNIVERSITY OF WISCONSIN River Falls

 Discretionary Equity or Retention Adjustment -

-This policy establishes compensation guidelines for eligible classified staff members who seek Discretionary Equity or Retention Adjustment Compensation as stated in University of Wisconsin System Discretionary Equity or Retention Adjustment (DERA) Criteria and Guidelines policy of June 30, 2013, the 2013-2015 Compensation Plan, and Chapter 552 of the Wisconsin Human Resources Handbook.
+This policy establishes compensation guidelines for eligible classified staff members who seek Discretionary Equity or Retention Adjustment as stated in University of Wisconsin System Discretionary Equity or Retention Adjustment (DERA) Criteria and Guidelines policy of June 30, 2013, the 2013-2015 Compensation Plan, and Chapter 552 of the Wisconsin Human Resources Handbook.

 The UW-River Falls Chancellor issues this policy in accordance with the Administrative Policy process.